About William Tincup

 William Tincup is a very well known writer, speaker, advisor, and a lot more in the HR industry.
 He is the president of the RecruitingDaily.com.
 He also hosts podcast series, he has written over 200 HR articles, spoken at over 150 HR and recruiting conferences and conducted over a thousand HR podcasts and has been recognized as one of the most influential HR leaders in the world by a lot of internationally renowned websites.

 We have the pleasure of welcoming William Tincup today to our interview series, LeadersHum.
 I’m Aishwarya Jain from the peopleHum team.
 Before we begin, just a quick introduction of peopleHum. peopleHum is an end-to-end, one-view, integrated human capital management automation platform, the winner of the 2019 global Codie Award for HCM that is specifically built for crafted employee experiences and the future of work with AI and automation technologies.
-We run the peopleHum blog and video channel which receives upwards of 200,000 visitors a year and publish around 2 interviews with well-known names globally, every month.

 Welcome William, we are thrilled to have you.